Devbimb/Book-Supplier-App/README.md

    _Overview_<br>
    _Abstract_<br>
  1. Documentation
- 2. Deliverables
- 3. Entity Relationship Diagram (ERD) of the BSA
- 4. Scope and Limitations of the Project
+ 2. Scope and Limitations of the Project
- 5. Aim and Objectives of the Project
+ 3. Aim and Objectives of the Project
+ 4. Problem Definition
+ 5. Significance of the Project
+ 6. Deliverables
+ 7. Entity Relationship Diagram (ERD) of the BSA
- 6. ERD of the BSA Area of Concentration
+ 10. ERD of the BSA Area of Concentration
- 7. App Features
+ 11. App Features
- 8. Tools and Technology Used
+ 12. Tools and Technology Used
- 9. Agile & Project Management (Git, Jira)
+ 13. Agile & Project Management (Git, Jira)
- 10. Databases & Cloud Fundamentals (MySQL Configuration)
+ 14. Databases & Cloud Fundamentals (MySQL Configuration)
 10. API Development (Spring Boot Project Structure)
 11. Database Configuration
 12. The Postman CRUD Execution